September 2017 Visa Bulletin Analysis for Family-Sponsored (F) Immigrant Visas

 Final Action Dates have moved forward in most categories, making slow progress.
 It would seem that USCIS is choosing to focus on advancing Final Action Dates again this period.

-For F-2A visas, we saw each country advance by a week except for Mexico, which remained September 1, 2014.
-The filing date for F-2B visas advanced by a little over three months, except for Mexico.
-Mexico advanced by one week.
+For F-2A visas, we saw each country advance by two weeks.
+The filing date for F-2B visas advanced remained the same, except for the Philippines.
+The Philippines advanced by three weeks.

 Dates for Initial Filing